Working with Diffusion Models

 f

 At Krasamo, an AI development company, we create informative pages about AI technologies to engage with clients and prospects.
-This page will discuss diffusion models, how they work, common use cases, popular models, architectures, and current limitations.
+This page will discuss diffusion models, their work, common use cases, popular models, architectures, and current limitations.

 What are Diffusion Models?

-These models are trained on large datasets containing a wide range of images and text descriptions.
+These models are trained on large datasets containing various images and text descriptions.
 They use high-performance computing resources to train complex neural networks over extended periods, capturing diverse visual concepts and nuances.

 Diffusion Models Use Cases